Liolaemus escarchadosi

 Liolaemus escarchadosi is a species of lizard in the family Liolaemidae.
-The species is native to Argentina and Chile.
+It is native to Argentina and Chile.

 Etymology

 The specific name, escarchadosi, refers to Los Escarchados, an area in Patagonia.

 Geographic range

 L. escarchadosi is found in southern Santa Cruz Province, Argentina, and in a small area of adjacent southern Chile.

 Habitat

 The preferred natural habitat of L. escarchadosi is grassland, at altitudes of 40–1,200 m.